Billi7676/abs_mn_install/Readme.md

 https://github.com/absolute-community/absolute/releases

-Then you need to generate a new ABS address in your control wallet.
+Then you need to generate a few new ABS address in your control wallet.

+First one is the masternode collateral address.
 Open Debug Console from Tools menu of your control wallet and paste the next command:

 	getaccountaddress MN1